bagisto/user-guide/src/appearance/themes.md

 A section is one block of the storefront — a product carousel, a banner slider, a footer, and so on.
-Sections belong to a **theme** and a **channel**, so the same theme customised on two channels keeps two independent sets.
+Sections belong to a **theme** and a **channel**, so the same theme customized on two channels keeps two independent sets.

 Open **Appearance >> Themes**, then **Customize** on the theme you want to edit.